wunderwuzzi23/blog/content/posts/2024/security-probllms-in-xai-grok.md

 Of course the first thing to look for are prompt injection attack angles.
 We have the classic direct prompt injection to grab the system prompt.
 Grok doesn't really attempt to prevent that, which in my opinion, is a good thing.

-Vendors should just publish their system prompts.
+Vendors should just publish system prompts.

 [![system prompt Grok](/blog/images/2024/grok-system-prompt1.png)](/blog/images/2024/grok-system-prompt2.png)